Noah-Samawi/pp5-apis/README.md

 - GitHub: A web-based hosting service for version control repositories, used for storing and managing the project's source code.
 - Gitpod: An online integrated development environment (IDE) used for developing and testing the Wander Wise project.
 - Heroku: A cloud platform that enables deployment and hosting of web applications.
 Heroku was used for deploying the Wander Wise project to a live server.
-- Adobe Photoshop: A professional image editing software used for advanced image manipulation and design in the Wander Wise project.
 - Lucidchart: Lucidchart is a web-based diagramming tool that offers a wide range of diagramming capabilities, including ER diagrams.
 It provides an intuitive interface and collaboration features, making it suitable for both individual and team use.

 ### Supporting Libraries and Packages